Palibrix/Bavovniatko/README.md

 15. As a `User`, I can remove any Part from any of my **Part list**

 ## `Administrator`
 1. As an `Administrator`, I can do everything I could do in a V1

 2. As an `Administrator`, I can do everything `User` does
 3. As an `Administrator`, I can CRUD any `User`
 4. As an `Administrator`, I can CRUD any **Suggestion request**
 5. As an `Administrator`, I can CRUD any **Part list**
+6. As an `Administrator`, I can view all **Suggestion request**
+7. As an `Administrator`, I can accept **Suggestion request**, so that Part will be added to the database
+8. As an `Administrator`, I can deny **Suggestion request**, that is Part won't be added to the database and `User`, who sent the request, will be notified and view the reason
+9. As an `Administrator`, I can view all **Change request** and change Part if necessary

 </details>